 If you’re concerned about your parent(s) ability to care for themselves, check for these common warning signs:

 - Eating/Meal Concerns: Are they eating well?
 Check the pantry and the refrigerator.
 Is it full of good things to eat, fresh foods and lots of supplies for cooking or is it sparse – showing that going to the grocery store or preparing meals is now a struggle for your parent?
 Lack of proper nutrition can lead to confusion, diabetes concerns, lower immunity and dehydration.

 - Basic Hygiene: When you visit, do they look like they are sleeping ok?
 Are they groomed and clean and are their clothes fresh and ready to use or is everything a little worn/ripped/dirty or wrinkled because its too hard to keep their clothing clean?

 - Check into their schedule: Are they staying home more than normal?
-If they were normally outgoing and always up for a car trip around Louisville, KY, and now an outing to church or even just the grocery store tires them out, this may be a sign of reduced ability or increased depression, sometimes both.
+If they were normally outgoing and always up for a car trip around Louisville, KY, and now an outing to church or even just the dentist tires them out, this may be a sign of reduced ability or increased depression, sometimes both.